UniversalDependencies/docs/_pcm-dep/compound-redup.md

 udver: '2'
 ---

 The `compound:redup` relation is used for reduplicated compounds.
+There is a reduplication when a token is followed by one or several occurences of the same token.
 In Naija reduplication is used to intensify the meaning of an adverb or an adjective.

 ~~~ conllu
 # visual-style 4 5 compound:redup	color:blue